Tourism in Pakistan: Punjab

 Punjab is the second-largest province in Pakistan.
 It is known for its ancient cultural heritage and its religious diversity.
 The Indus Valley civilisation once ruled the region and a significant archaeological find was discovered at the ancient city of Harrapa.
 The Gandhara civilisation was also dominant at the site of Taxila in the north of Punjab.
 Several other civilisations such as Greeks, Central Asians and Persians ruled Punjab, leaving a number of sites that still exist today.
 Islam arrived in the region during the rule of the Umayyad Caliphate followed by the Ghaznavids.
 The Mughals took control of the region and ruled its land for several centuries.
 The Mughal heritage remained strong in Punjab with a large number of forts, tombs and monuments sintact today.
 The Durrani Empire ruled Punjab after the fall of the Mughal Empire for a short period following the rise of the Sikh Empire.
-The strong control of the Sikhs also left ta number of sites that have remained intact throughout Punjab.
+The strong control of the Sikhs also left a number of sites that have remained intact throughout Punjab.
 The British Raj took control of the region until the independence.

 Tourism in Punjab is regulated by the Tourism Development Corporation of Punjab.
 The province has a number of large cosmopolitan cities, including the provincial capital Lahore.
 Major visitor attractions there include Lahore Fort and Shalimar Gardens, which are now recognised World Heritage Sites.
-The Walled City of Lahore, Badshahi Mosque, Wazir Khan Mosque, Tomb of Jahangir and Nur Jahan, Tomb of Asaf Khan, Chauburji and other major sites visited by tourists each year.
+The Walled City of Lahore, Badshahi Mosque, Wazir Khan Mosque, Tomb of Jahangir and Nur Jahan, Tomb of Asaf Khan, Chauburji and other major sites are visited by tourists each year.

 Rawalpindi is a famous hill station stop for tourists.
 The Pharwala Fort, which was built by an ancient Hindu civilisation, is on the outskirts of the city.
 The city of Sheikhupura also has a number of sites from the Mughal Empire, including the World Heritage-listed Rohtas Fort near Jhelum.
 The Katasraj temple in the city of Chakwal is a major destination for Hindu devotees.
 The Khewra Salt Mines is one of the oldest mines in South Asia.
 Faisalabad's clock tower and eight bazaars were designed to represent the Union Jack.

 The province's southward is arid.
 Multan is known for its mausoleums of saints and Sufi pirs.
 The Multan Museum and Nuagaza tombs are significant attractions in the city.
 The city of Bahawalpur is located near the Cholistan and Thar deserts.
 Derawar Fort in the Cholistan Desert is the site for the annual Cholistan Jeep Rally.
 The city is also near the ancient site of Uch Sharif which was once a Delhi Sultanate stronghold.
-The Noor Mahal, Sadiq Ghar Palace, Darbar Mall were built during the reign of the Nawabs.
+The Noor Mahal, Sadiq Ghar Palace and Darbar Mall were built during the reign of the Nawabs.
 The Lal Suhanra National Park is a major zoological garden on the outskirts of the city.